garrandall/popular-music-data/tracks/jump-on-it-sir-mix-a-lot.md

 What's up Austin, what's up (x2)
 Austin jump on it, jump on it, jump on it
 What's up Houston, what's up (x2)
-Houston jump on it, jump on it, jump on it (Ooh lord)
+Houston jump on it, jump on it, jump on it (Ohlord)

 Welcome to the 2 1 4
 Big B, D Texas